Transfer Student Admissions

 All admissible full-time transfer applicants are automatically considered for merit scholarships.
-Merit scholarships are awarded based on the student's cumulative collegiate GPA.
+Merit scholarships are awarded based on the student's cumulative collegiate GPAs from all institutions attended.
 Awards range between $10,000 and $18,000 annually.

 Phi Theta Kappa Honor Society (PTK)

-Phi Theta Kappa (PTK) members who graduate from a regionally accredited two-year institution with an associate's degree qualify for a PTK Scholarship award up to $19,000 (renewable for up to four semesters).
+Phi Theta Kappa (PTK) members who graduate from a regionally accredited two-year institution with an associate's degree with a 3.0 GPA or above qualify for a PTK Scholarship award up to $19,000 (renewable for up to four semesters).
 Applicants must provide proof of PTK membership at the time they submit an application.

 Need-Based Financial Aid